 Javier Velasco has supplied dances for productions at the La Jolla Playhouse, Old Globe, and has a long-standing relationship with the San Diego Repertory Theatre, where he has staged productions of A CHRISTMAS CAROL, CABARET, HAIRSPRAY, TOMMY, IN THE HEIGHTS, and many others.
 He has enjoyed many long creative relationships, having worked with: Luis Valdez on the 20th Anniversary production of ZOOT SUIT, BANDIDO, and CORRIDOS.; composer Steve Gunderson on the premieres of SUDS (NYC) DIXIE HIGHWAY, BACK TO BACHARACH AND DAVID (NYC) and the dance/theatre piece THE BRONTES/SECRET PLEASURES,SECRET TEARS; and Douglas Jacobs and Sam Woodhouse, founding directors of the San Diego Rep. He currently serves as artistic director of the San Diego Ballet, having created over 70 original pieces for the company since its inception, including 10 pieces in collaboration with composer David Burge, to commissioned scores.
 His ballet set to the poems of Kenneth Fearing, LOVE: 20 CENTS THE FIRST QUARTER MILE, was given the award for Best Choreography by the San Diego Area Dance Alliance, the third time he was honored by the organization.
 Most recently, Mr. Velasco wrote and directed THE TOUGHEST GIRL ALIVE, which premiered at Moxie Theatre and had a successful run at the New York International Fringe Festival.
 Mr. Velasco was recently awarded a Creative Catalyst Fellowship by the San Diego Foundation to create new work.

 Ms Foster owned and taught at her studio, The Australia Dance Society.
 Later, she moved to San Diego while her daughter was a company dancer with the San Diego BAllet.
-With her vast knowledge and experience of running a studio, she was hired to become General Manager of both the San Diego Ballet and San Diego School of Ballet while continuing her passion of teaching tap, jazz and per-ballet.
+With her vast knowledge and experience of running a studio, she was hired to become General Manager of both the San Diego Ballet and San Diego School of Ballet while continuing her passion of teaching tap, jazz and pre-ballet.